vchav019/Baby_Feed_Project/README.md

       4. right click on ffq-user-service directory and click on Open in integrated Terminal and run ob the terminal:

-                         Note: step 1. for install. step 2. only for rerunning the project.
+                         Note: step a. for install. step b. only for rerunning the project.

             1. mvn spring-boot:run -Dspring-boot.run.arguments="mongo.users.load=true"
             2. mvn spring-boot:run

       5. right click on ffquestionnaire-service directory and click on Open in integrated Terminal and run ob the terminal:

-                           Note: step 1. for install. step 2. only for rerunning the project.
+                           Note: step a. for install. step b. only for rerunning the project.

             1. mvn spring-boot:run -Dspring-boot.run.arguments="mongo.questionnaires.load=true"
             2. mvn spring-boot:run